Angelina M. Lopez

 In mysteries, we love the unwinding of the whodunnit.
 In horror novels, we love the slow creep down the hall to the terrifying reveal.
 These books create a feeling that readers sign up for when they buy them.

 A great romance novel captures the visceral sensation of falling in love.
 It is a sensation that has launched a thousand ships and sent people into murder and madness.
 It is not to be trivialized.
 Many authors, myself included, consider physical chemistry and lust part and parcel to falling in love.
-Great sex scenes aren’t just about inserting tab A into slot B. Great sex scenes capture all the mystery and majesty of touching the person you will spend the rest of your life with for the very first time.
+Great sex scenes aren’t just about inserting tab A into slot B. Great sex scenes capture all the mystery and majesty of touching the person you will spend the rest of your life with.
 Done well, all the high emotion and relinquishing of self and terror and hope and stumbling and flying of falling in love can happen in a sex scene.

 No pressure, right?

 Because I value and respect sex scenes, I’ve worked hard to make them powerful, compelling, and emotionally resonating in my books.
-Although I do not write erotica, you can’t skip a sex scene of mine without missing something integral to the plot, characters, and novel.
-Here are some tips to how I go about writing effective sex scenes.
+In my course How to Write Love Scenes That Matter, I teach others how to do so as well.
+If you don’t have time for a writing workshop, here are 5 tips to writing sex scenes that matter….

 You know your characters’ eye colors, jobs, thoughts about themselves, thoughts about their world, religion, favorite foods, etc. Their thoughts about sex, about themselves as sexual creatures, and how they approach the act is as distinctive as the rest of them.
 We do such a disservice to our characters and to our readers when we make every hero a growly alpha and every heroine an inexperienced virgin who effortlessly orgasms.
 Think through how their lives and upbringings inform their sexual selves, and how it repels and compliments the partner you’ve created for them.